fernanucm/PLBASIC/README.md

 ## 2. A First Glance

 ### 2.1.
-The BASIC Interpreter started from SWI-Prolog
+Starting the BASIC Interpreter from SWI-Prolog

 Start SWI-Prolog from the `./src` folder with either `pl` in Linuxes or `swipl-win.exe` in Windows, setting the behavior of double_quotes to codes.
+(Though the `swipl.exe` executable is also available, required ANSI codes are not fully supported and thus it cannot be used to run PLBASIC.)
-For example, open a `cmd` terminal in Windows and type:
+For example, open a `cmd` terminal in Windows and change the directory to the folder where PLBASIC is located (e.g., with `cd c:\plbasic`) and type:

 ```bat
 C:\PLBASIC> swipl-win.exe -g "set_prolog_flag(double_quotes, codes)"